machawk1/Mink/README.md

 Settings are available to customize Mink's functions and data retention including:

-* Customizing the source of the Memento aggregator Memento aggregators.
+* Customizing the source of the Memento aggregator.
 * Tailoring the TimeMap caching setting for efficient querying.
 * Defining Ignore Lists for sites where you don't want Mink to run.

-To access these setting, right click on the Mink icon and select Options.
+To access these settings, right click on the Mink icon and select Options.

 <img src="https://github.com/machawk1/Mink/blob/main/meta/README/minksettings_2.5.5.3.png?raw=true">